whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 ## v1.2.0 ➞ v1.2.1
 No migration needed.

+## v1.2.1 -> v1.2.2

+### *(bugfix)* Fix `ENABLE_INTERNAL_STAGES_PRIVATELINK` mapping in `snowflake_account_parameter` resource

+Due to incorrect mapping in setting account parameter logic in [`snowflake_account_parameter`](https://registry.terraform.io/providers/snowflakedb/snowflake/2.1.0/docs/resources/account_parameter), the [`ENABLE_INTERNAL_STAGES_PRIVATELINK`](https://docs.snowflake.com/en/sql-reference/parameters#enable-internal-stages-privatelink) could not be set.
+Setting it results in setting the [`ALLOW_ID_TOKEN`](https://docs.snowflake.com/en/sql-reference/parameters#allow-id-token) parameter instead.
+This version introduces the corrected mapping.

+No configuration changes are needed.
+However, the provider won't set back the `ALLOW_ID_TOKEN` parameter value as we can't detect if setting its value was intentional (manually or through `snowflake_account_parameter`).
+Because of that, please verify your `ALLOW_ID_TOKEN` parameter and set it to the desired value.

+This fix was also backported to versions v1.0.6 and v1.1.1.

 ## v1.1.0 ➞ v1.2.0

 ### New behavior for Read and Delete operations when removing high-hierarchy objects